 Ronnie & Stella Kakaire

-Ronnie and Stella have been married 11 years.
-Their daughter is 8 and their son is 5.
+Ronnie and Stella have been married for 11 years.
+Their daughter is eight and their son is five.
 They founded Family Alter Ministry in 2007.
 “They have envisioned building strong families devoted to God.
-They’re passionate about discipling families onto strength and faith whose foundation is Christ Jesus.”
-Ronnie is an accountant by training and Stella homeschools their two children and runs a children’s discipleship club on the mainland, she is currently trying to open a library in Jinja city.
+They’re passionate about discipling families into strength and faith whose foundation is Christ Jesus.”
+Ronnie is an accountant by training, and Stella homeschools their two children and runs a children’s discipleship club on the mainland.
+She is currently trying to open a library in Jinja city.

-They plan is to reach 33 islands on Lake Victoria- building families up, discipling pastors, young men, women and children.
+They plan to reach 33 islands on Lake Victoria —building families up and discipling pastors, young men, women, and children.
 At the end of each year, they hold a marriage retreat/camp for married couples.
-For those not legally married they organize a mass wedding based on God’s design for marriages.
+For those not legally married, they organize a mass wedding based on God’s design for marriages.
 They also put on youth discipleship camps, and family discipleship camps throughout the year.
 Their life’s passion is to strengthen broken families and root them in Truth.

 Gideon & Joy NGOBI

 Gideon and Dr. Joy live in Roseville, MN.
-Both born in Uganda and immigrated to Minnesota in 1994.
-They have a passion to serve their Ugandan community by providing access to the written word, bible stories and other information in their indigenous, local languages.
-They want to encourage the concept of stewardship of the culture and facilitate the transmission of values through the written word.
+Both were born in Uganda and immigrated to Minnesota in 1994.
+They have a passion for serving their Ugandan community by providing access to the written word, Bible stories, and other information in their indigenous languages.
+They want to encourage stewardship of the culture and facilitate the transmission of values through the written word.

-Gideon and Dr. Joy are founders of a nonprofit called the Hope Institute of Uganda https://hopeinstituteofuganda.org/ –that partners with other nonprofits, churches, and community groups to improve outcomes for those at risk and most vulnerable.
-They have achieved great results over the past 20 years through medical missions, vocational training and working with local artisans.
-They are looking for more ways to reach people where the need is the greatest now through publishing and partnership with Eksinga Publishing.
+Gideon and Dr. Joy are founders of a nonprofit called the Hope Institute of Uganda (https://hopeinstituteofuganda.org/ ) that partners with other nonprofits, churches, and community groups to improve outcomes for those at risk and most vulnerable.
+They have achieved excellent results over the past 20 years through medical missions, vocational training, and working with local artisans.
+They are looking for more ways to reach people where the need is the greatest now, through publishing and partnership with Ekisinga Publishing.